As the world becomes more technologically advanced, we are becoming more and more accustomed to learning everything online through digital resources.

 Retaining Current Employees

 The same study found that employees who feel invested in their work are less likely to leave their job.
-Learning and development programs can help by offering opportunities for employees to expand their knowledge base as well as providing them with opportunities outside of the office that strengthen their relationships with other employees and managers.
+Learning and development programs can help by offering opportunities for employees to expand their knowledge base as well as providing them with opportunities outside of the office that strengthens their relationships with other employees and managers.

 For example, this could include learning how to manage conflict resolution or improving time management skills through seminars or workshops held during lunchtime or after work hours.
 Even having access to an employer-provided cell phone allows employees to stay connected with work even when they are away from the office, which may help keep them motivated and engaged in their jobs.